TJX Package Integrity and Transportation Testing

 Summary of TJX Pallet Shipping Requirements

-Base – Freight or merchandise must be on a pallet, skid, or other base.
+Freight or merchandise must be on a pallet, skid, or another base.
 The base must be easily moveable with a forklift or other piece of material handling equipment.
-If the pallet is made from a wooden material, it must also be free of insects, larvae and mold.
+If the pallet is made from a wooden material, it must also be free of insects, larvae, and mold.

 TJX Testing Protocol for Pallet Conditioning

 Conditions to a pallet include, but are not limited to, when:

 - Transparent shrink wrap is used to secure cartons on pallets.

 - Cartons are stacked squarely on the pallet, in an alternating pattern.

 - Cartons can not overhang the edge of the pallets.

 - A strap guard is used if a pallet is banded or strapped.

 - If the pallet is double stacked, edge protectors are used along the full length of all four corners of the pallet.